valentinleinw/Knowledge-Graph-Embeddings-with-Confidence-Score/README.md

     uncertaintyComputer.add_confidence_score_randomly(ds.WN18RR(), begin=0.2, end=0.4)
 ```

 For all the other functions, the parameters used by the model need to be specified.
-These parameters include the embedding dimensions, batch size and number of epochs used by the model for the computation of the embeddings.
+These parameters include the embedding dimensions, batch size, and number of epochs used by the model for the computation of the embeddings.

 ```python
 if __name__ == "__main__":